kyma-project/test-infra/cmd/cloud-run/gardener-sa-rotate/README.md

 7. Set up a rotation period for the secret.

-# Secret Manager secret labels
+# Secret Manager Secret Labels

 See the list of labels required for the function: